 - In Person: The Friday before Election Day.

-- By Mail: Postmarked the 3rd Wednesday before Election Day.
+- By Mail: For the 2020 general election, postmarked 20 days before Election Day.

 Election Day Registration:

 Individuals may register to vote in person at your polling place on Election Day.
 All individuals must provide both a proof of residency document and proof of identification to register on election Day.

 Wisconsin voter registration rulesTo register in Wisconsin you must:

 - be a citizen of the United States

 - be a resident of Wisconsin for at least 10 days

 - not have been convicted of treason, felony or bribery, or if you have, your civil rights have been restored